Facts about Labradors

 What makes a Labrador a Labrador?

 Breed standards are the guidelines which describe the ideal characteristics, temperament, and appearance of a breed, enabling the breed to conform to the job that they were originally bred for.

 The breed hallmarks - a set of characteristics/traits that distinguishes the Labrador from other breeds.
 Read more about the breed standard below.
 The ANKC breed standard has been divided into sections to make it easier to review.

 Is a Labrador the same as a Golden Retriever?

 A Labrador Retriever is also known as a Labrador or Lab for short.
-Labradors are one of the six breeds of Retrievers.
+Labradors are one of the seven breeds of Retrievers.
 Golden Retrievers are one of those breeds.
 So the answer is NO. A Labrador is not the same as a Golden Retriever.

-The six Retriever breeds are: Chesapeake Bay Retriever, Curly Coated Retriever, Flat Coated Retriever, Golden Retriever, Labrador Retriever & Nova Scotia Duck Tolling Retriever (view the list of all the Gundog breeds where Retrievers are classified under according to the ANKC).
+The seven Retriever breeds are: Chesapeake Bay Retriever, Curly Coated Retriever, Flat Coated Retriever, Golden Retriever, Labrador Retriever, Nova Scotia Duck Tolling Retriever, & Murray River Retriever (view the list of all the Gundog breeds where Retrievers are classified under according to the ANKC).

 What colours do Labradors come in?

 Labradors come in three recognised coat colours - black, yellow and chocolate/liver.